 Directed independent learning must be submitted in accordance with the University’s requirements.
-Colleges may choose one of the following options:
+Faculties/Schools may choose one of the following options:

 - To accept an electronic copy of the work.